-The Pauahi Foundation – the fundraising arm of Kamehameha Schools – has awarded over $700,000 in college scholarships to more than 200 students, a 20 percent increase in total dollars awarded from the previous year.
+The Pauahi Foundation – the fundraising arm of Kamehameha Schools – awarded over $700,000 in college scholarships to more than 200 students in fiscal year 2016, a 20 percent increase in total dollars awarded from the previous year.

 “The majority of these scholarships are funded by generous donors and partner organizations,” said Tara Wilson, director of Advancement at Kamehameha Schools.
 “We are grateful for their support and commitment to uplifting our lāhui through education.

-“In total, the Pauahi Foundation and Kamehameha Schools awarded over $15.8 million towards ensuring that Native Hawaiians have access to post-high education,” added Wilson.
-“Our goal is to increase the completion rate of Native Hawaiians pursuing a post-secondary education by 21 percent statewide by year 2020.”
+“In total, the Pauahi Foundation and Kamehameha Schools awarded over $13.3 million in the fiscal year toward ensuring that Native Hawaiians have access to post-high education,” added Wilson.
+“Our goal is to increase the completion rate of Native Hawaiians pursuing a post-secondary education by 7 percent statewide by year 2020.”

 Scholars, donors and KS staff members recently gathered to celebrate a successful year at the foundation’s annual Ko‘olua Reception held at the Ka‘iwakīloumoku Hawaiian Cultural Center at Kamehameha Schools Kapālama.